Pseudo-quotients of algebraic actions and their application to character varieties: Introduction

-Inspired by the geometric method, a new framework is described in \cite{GPLM-2017} in which these calculations can be understood.
-In that paper, it is proven that there exists a lax monoidal Topological Quantum Field Theory that computes the image, in $K$-theory, of the Hodge structure of the representation variety on any compact manifold with any parabolic structure.
-Using this TQFT, in \cite{GP-2018} (see also \cite{Gonzalez-Prieto:Thesis}) were computed explicit expressions of the $E$-polynomials of the representation varieties for $\SL{2}(\CC)$ and parabolic structures with any number of punctures and Jordan type conjugacy classes.
-However, it is still needed a procedure that, given such a polynomial of the representation variety, computes the one for the corresponding character variety.
-The purpose of this paper is to fill that gap shedding some light about the structure of the quotient.
+The third approach, the quantum method, is based on a novel framework described in \cite{GPLM-2017}.
+In that paper it is proven that there exists a lax monoidal Topological Quantum Field Theory (TQFT) that computes the $E$-polynomial of the representation variety of any compact manifold (maybe equipped with a parabolic structure).
+Using this TQFT, in \cite{GP-2018} (see also \cite{Gonzalez-Prieto:Thesis}) explicit expressions were computed for the $E$-polynomials of the representation varieties for $\SL{2}(\CC)$ and parabolic structures with any number of punctures and Jordan type conjugacy classes.
+These cases cannot be addressed with the arithmetic and geometric approaches.

-In order to do that, we will need to consider weak quotients that go beyond the scope of classical GIT as reviewed in Section \ref{sec:review-GIT}.
-More precisely, let $X$ be an algebraic variety with an action of an algebraic group $G$ such that the GIT quotient $\pi: X \to X \sslash G$ is good.
-Suppose that we can decompose $X = Y \sqcup U$ with $Y \subseteq X$ closed and $U \subseteq X$ open, both invariant for the action.
-In general, $X \sslash G \neq (Y \sslash G) \sqcup (U \sslash G)$ so the GIT quotient is not well-behaved under decompositions.
-The problem is that, while $U \to \pi(U)$ is still a good quotient (so $\pi(U) = U \sslash G$), the closed part $\pi|_{Y}: Y \to \pi(Y)$ may no longer be a good quotient since they could exist $G$-invariant functions on $Y$ that do not factorize through $\pi|_{Y}$.

-Nonetheless, the closed part $Y \to \pi(Y)$ holds all the topological properties of good quotients.
-For this reason, in Section \ref{section:pseudo-quotients}, we introduce the notion of pseudo-quotient as a kind of weak quotient regarding only the topological properties of good quotients.
-Using this approach, we will prove in Section \ref{section:stratification} Theorem \ref{prop:decomposition-quotient} that, if $X = Y \sqcup U$ as above and $\pi: X \to \overline{X}$ is a pseudo-quotient for the action of $G$, then $\pi: Y \to \pi(Y)$ and $\pi: U \to \pi(U)$ are pseudo-quotients.
-Moreover, pseudo-quotients allow us to obtain a sort of quotient even in the case that $G$ is not reductive.
-In this sense, pseudo-quotients are a simpler tool than the sophisticated techniques used for constructing non-reductive GIT quotients, as in \cite{Berczi-Dolan-Hawes-Kirwan:2016}, \cite{Dolan-Kirwan:2007} and \cite{Kirwan:2009}.

-On the other hand, pseudo-quotients are no longer unique but, as we will show in Section \ref{sec:mhs}, their classes in the $K$-theory of complex algebraic varieties are so.
-Hence, we have the following result.

-\begin{thm} Let $X$ be a complex algebraic variety with a linear action of a reductive group $G$.
-If we decompose $X = Y \sqcup U$ with $Y \subseteq X$ closed and $U$ orbitwise-closed (see Definition \ref{defn:orbitwise-closed}) then, in the Grothendieck ring of complex algebraic varieties $\K{\CVar}$, we have